-Robinson Jose Canó…resides in San Pedro de Macoris, Dominican Republic…played basketball and baseball at San Pedro Apostol High School…father, Jose, was a pitcher in the Yankees, Braves and Astros organizations; appeared in 6 games with the Astros (3 starts) in 1989…along with his mother, Claribel, and father, established the RC22 Foundation in 2011 designed to provide hope to sick and underprivileged children in New York City and the Dominican Republic…in 2015, opened the RC22 DREAM School and early childhood education center in San Pedro de Macoris…visited the residence of the U.S. Ambassador to the Dominican Republic on 1/27/11 as part of MLB's "Dominican Baseball Families" initiative to support projects undertaken by the MLB Dominican Development Alliance…finalist for the 2006 and 2017 Roberto Clemente Award, given annually to the Major League Baseball player who combines outstanding skills on the baseball field with devoted work in the community…received 2010 "Joe DiMaggio Toast of the Town" Award from New York Chapter of the BBWAA…was also given the 2010 "Player Citizen of the Year" Award from latinobaseball.com.
+Robinson Jose Canó played basketball and baseball at San Pedro Apostol High School...Wears uniform number 24 to honor Baseball Hall of Famer Jackie Robinson, his namesake, whose number 42 has been retired throughout Major League Baseball...Along with his mother, Claribel, and father, José, established the RC22 Foundation in 2011 designed to provide hope to sick and underprivileged children in New York City and the Dominican Republic…In 2015, opened the RC22 DREAM School and early childhood education center in San Pedro de Macoris...Has a children's wing named after him (The Robinson Canó Pediatric Occupational Therapy Suite) at Hackensack University Medical Center...His father, Jose, was a pitcher in the Yankees, Braves and Astros organizations; appeared in six games with the Astros (three starts) in 1989...Visited the residence of the U.S. Ambassador to the Dominican Republic on 1/27/11 as part of MLB's "Dominican Baseball Families" initiative to support projects undertaken by the MLB Dominican Development Alliance...Finalist for the 2006 and 2017 Roberto Clemente Award, given annually to the Major League Baseball player who combines outstanding skills on the baseball field with devoted work in the community...Received 2010 "Joe DiMaggio Toast of the Town" Award from New York Chapter of the BBWAA...Was also given the 2010 "Player Citizen of the Year" Award from latinobaseball.com.

 The Totals- Hit .280 (166x592) with79 runs, 33 doubles, 23 home runs and 97 RBI in 150 games with Seattle...Mr.
 300- Hit his 300th career homerun on September 21 vs. Texas…became the 3rd primary 2ndbaseman in Major League historywith 300 career home runs (RogersHornsby, 301, and Jeff Kent, 377)...Exclusive Company- With his 300th career home run, became the 16thplayer in Major League history torecord a career batting average of.300 or better while collecting at least 1,000 runs, 2,000 hits, 500 doubles, 300 home runs and 1,000 RBI…joins Edgar Martinez, Hank Aaron, George Brett, Miguel Cabrera, Lou Gehrig, Todd Helton, Rogers Hornsby, Chipper Jones, Willie Mays, Stan Musial, Albert Pujols, Manny Ramirez, Babe Ruth, Al Simmons and Ted Williams...Double Trouble- Recorded his 500th career double on August 4 vs. Kansas City, making him one of 63 players in Major League history with at least 500 doubles…became the7th 2nd baseman (primary position) in MLB history to collect 500 doubles, joining CraigBiggio (668), Nap Lajoie (657), Charlie Gehringer (574), Jeff Kent (560), Rogers Hornsby(541)and Roberto Alomar (504)...Star of the Show- Earned his 8th career trip to All-Star Game…hit a go-ahead home run in the top of the 10th inning to propel the AL to a 2-1 win over the NL in the 88th All-StarGame on July 11 in Miami…earned the Ted Williams Most Valuable Player Award, joiningKen Griffey Jr. (1992 at San Diego) and Ichiro Suzuki (2007 at San Francisco) as the onlyMariners to be named MVP of the Midsummer Classic…was the first American Leaguerin the history of the All-Star Game to homer in extra innings and just the 4th player to doso from either league… finished 1-for-2 with 1 run, 1 home run and 1 RBI...Good Company- With 300 career home runs and 500 career doubles, is one of 5 players in MLB history to reach those milestones by the end of their age-34 season, joining Hall of Famers Lou Gehrig and Stan Musial and active players Albert Pujols and Miguel Cabrera...30-for-30- Collected his 30th and 31st doubles of the season on September 9 vs. the Angels…marked his 13th consecutive season with 30+ doubles, joining Stan Musial asthe only players in Major League history to collect that many doubles in 13+ straightseasons ...Canó is the only player to do so in the first 13 seasons of his career...Keystone Pop- Belted his 20th home run of the season on September 2 vs. Oakland,becoming the first American League 2nd baseman (primary position) with 8 seasons of at least 20 home runs…surpassed Joe Gordon, who had 7 such seasons…among all 2ndbasemen, trails only Jeff Kent, who had 12 such season, all in the NL...Ducks on the Pond- Led the AL with 51 hits with runners in scoring position, rankingahead of teammate Nelson Cruz (50), Mookie Betts-BOS (49) and Eric Hosmer-KC (49)...Extra, Extra- Had 14 extra-base hits (9 2B, 5 HR) vs. the Angels, tied for the most vs. theHalos in a single season (also: Reggie Jackson-OAK, 1969 and Alex Rodriguez-TEX, 2003)...Ouch- Sat out the 4-game series at Toronto, May 11-14, with a sore right quad…placedon the 10-day disabled list with a right quad strain on May 16 (retroactive to May 13)…activated from the DL on May 23.